dimag0g/nios_duino/README.md

 Note that existing libraries may still assume that shared pins are used, and configure them accordingly.

-Hardware UARTs are accessible as Serial0, Serial1, etc. Only baudrate setting is taken into account in SerialN.begin(), bit settings have to be configured in QSys and cannot be changed at runtime.
+Hardware UARTs are accessible as `Serial0`, `Serial1`, etc. Only baudrate setting is taken into account in `SerialN.begin()`, bit settings have to be configured in QSys and cannot be changed at runtime.

 Serial is reserved to be whatever component you chose as STDIN/STDOUT, which can be a UART, a JTAG UART or even an LCD.
-Obviously, any baudrate or bit settings given in Serial.begin() are ignored.
-If a UART is to be used in a sketch which refers to Serial, it is recommended to
+Obviously, any baudrate or bit settings given in `Serial.begin()` are ignored.
+If a UART is to be used in a sketch which refers to `Serial`, it is recommended to

     #define Serial Serial0

-Note that the same UART should not be used as STDIN/STDOUT and as SerialN device at the same time.
+Note that the same UART should not be used as STDIN/STDOUT and as `SerialN` device at the same time.

 SPI controller manages 3 pins - MISO, MOSI and CLK.
 SS signal is not used